hfekrmandi/Self_Localization_Intelligent_Mapping_SLIM/README.md

 ... \
 pycharm-community \
 ... \
 and open a project -> select the Self_Localization_Intelligent_Mapping_SLIM folder.
-Set up the interpreter to be your system's python3 executable, File -> Settings -> Project -> Python Interpereter -> (click on the gear on the right) -> Add... -> Existing Environment -> Add /usr/bin/python3.
+Set up the interpreter to be your system's python3 executable, File -> Settings -> Project -> Python Interpereter -> (click on the gear on the right) -> Add... -> Existing Environment -> Add /usr/bin/python.
 This will ensure that pycharm has your installed python libraries and all of the ROS libraries.  \

 To test this code:  \
 ... \
-roslaunch dse_simulation demo_1_agent.launch \
+roslaunch dse_simulation 3_agents_split.launch \
 ... \
-This will start a gazebo simulation with a single agent and 3 tags lined up in front of it.
-Each of the 3 tags is seen and estimated by the agent.
-The estimates are visualized as a sample of 50 vectors from the mean and covariance of the estimate (Will be improved later to a covariance ellipse). \
+If you see a bunch of red errors, ctrl-C and run it again, it happens sometimes after launching it the first time.
+This will start a gazebo simulation and pull up rviz of 3 agents looking at 4 landmarks in a square.
+To start the agents moving, open a new terminal (ctrl-shift-E in terminator), and run
 ... \
-roslaunch dse_simulation 3_agents_moving_awayLine.launch \
+rostopic pub /control_on std_msgs/Bool "data: true" --once \
 ... \
-This will start a gazebo simulation with 3 agents facing 2 pairs of 2 tags.
-To start the agents moving, send a message to the controller of each agent.
-The consensus runs and combines the estimates of all agents.
-Rviz is set to display all objects as estimated by agent 0 (tb3_0).  \
-... \
-rostopic pub /control_on std_msgs/Bool "data: true" --once \
+This sends a message to the controller of each agent to start, and they should now be driving towards their waypoints.
+Agent 0 in on the left, 1 in the center, and 2 on the right. rviz shows purple covariance ellipses and yellow angular covariance triangles for each agent, initially set to what agent 0 knows.
+Quickly, agents 1 and 2 will break away from agent 0, and the covariance of agents 1 and 2 will explode.
+If you want to see where agent 1 thinks it is, select agent 1 from agent 1 in rviz, and it will be displayed.

 ...

 Visualizing in RVIZ